 —H. P. Lovecraft to R. H. Barlow, 5 Sep 1935, O Fortunate Floridian!
 291

 Where did Munn get his copy?
 Did he have a bit of luck and buy one in the book store or—perhaps—was he one of those bastards that borrow a book and never give it back?
-That would certainly be another reason for the old witch lady to cut ties…but, we don’t know; perhaps she sold or gifted the copy to Munn.
+We don’t know; perhaps she sold or gifted the copy to Munn.